FK Senta

 FK Senta (Serbian Cyrillic: ФК Сента) is a football club based in Senta, Serbia.
+The club currently competes in the PFL Subotica, in the 5th tier of Serbian football.

 History

 The club was formed in 1905 as ZAK, Zentai AK (Zentai Atletikai Klub).
 At the end of the First World War, the region of Bačka become part of the Kingdom of Serbs, Croats and Slovenes, renamed into Yugoslavia in 1929 and the club competed in the Subotica Football Subassociation.